Mindset Skills of a Digital Nomad (Online Entrepreneur)

 Ethics, also known as moral philosophy, is a branch of philosophy that involves systematizing, defending and recommending concepts of right and wrong conduct.
 Ethics is a set of concepts and principles that guide us in determining what behavior helps or harms people, our business and our customers.
 Knowing your personal creed of ethics allows the digital entrepreneur a guideline of business practices, marketing and even product or service selection.
 Because our morals and ethics are based on individual values and rules (obtained unconsciously during the course of our lives), not many people are consciously aware of, let alone able to verbalize their own individual code or guidelines.
 Having a conscious awareness of your world view, its hierarchy of values and the rules you apply to define the value, allow you to commit to your business ethics in a congruent manner.
 For example, knowing what is acceptable to you at a personal level sets a benchmark for your business activities.
 The inability to verbalize this aspect of your personal traits makes it more likely that you will find justifications for conducting business practices that might be considered ‘black-hat’.

-Hypnosis is a fast and powerful method of guided communication directly to your subconscious mind – the place where your Beliefs, Attitudes and Behaviors are created and activated automatically for you.
-Use Hypnotherapy for an active role in changing your life.
+Hypnosis is a fast and powerful method of guided communication directly to your subconscious mind.
+The Subconscious is where your Beliefs, Attitudes and Behaviors are created and activated automatically.
+Using Hypnotherapy for an active role in changing your life.

-Subliminal Messages contain embedded positive affirmations into a masking track (ocean waves) below your conscious hearing by passing your conscious objections and creating new patterns of Unconscious thinking.
+Subliminal Messages have embedded positive affirmations into a masking track below your conscious hearing by passing your conscious objections creating new patterns of Unconscious thinking.
 Use Subliminals for a passive approach to therapy.

 3) Critical and Creative Thinking Skills

 As an entrepreneur, you also need to come up with fresh ideas, and make good decisions about opportunities and potential projects.